ShorterTuxedo/FuckEnglishIO/README.md

-# Save My English IO!
+# FuckEnglishIO

+Fuck the English IO.
+Fuck IB.
+That's what everyone wants to say, amirite? (im so cooked now 💀💀💀)

 A tool to help struggling and dying IB English A: Language and Literature SL students to grind questions on IO or do a practice IO under exam conditions.